-As an apprentice, it is expected that you will follow and adhere to the following:
+As an Apprentice, it is expected that you will follow and adhere to the following:

-- a) Work safely in accordance with applicable BGI policies and division-specific work rules. - b) Comply with Company absenteeism and tardiness policies at work and school. - c) Attend and participate in related instructional and educational programs and maintain the highest possible grades as required. - d) Be involved and show dedication to your training, both on the job and in the classroom. - e) Keep track of your training hours (either in the form of work records or logbook) and advise your supervisor of any deficiencies in your apprenticeship training. - f) Show dedication and interest in learning the trade. - g) Show respect to the skilled journeyperson(s) training and supervising you. - h) Comply with the provisions of the Apprenticeship Agreement. - i) Follow BGI's written work rules and applicable policies and procedures. - j) Be accompanied by a journeyperson while on the job site.
+- Work safely in accordance with applicable Barnes policies and division-specific work rules. - Comply with Company absenteeism and tardiness policies at work and school. - Attend and participate in related instructional and educational programs and maintain the highest possible grades as required. - Be involved and show dedication to your training, both on the job and in the classroom. - Keep track of your training hours (either in the form of work records or logbook) and advise your supervisor of any deficiencies in your apprenticeship training. - Show dedication and interest in learning the trade. - Show respect to the skilled journey person(s) training and supervising you. - Comply with the provisions of the Apprenticeship Agreement. - Follow Barnes' written work rules and applicable policies and procedures. - Be accompanied by a journey person while on the job site.